Abstract submission is OPEN.

 Conference papers: Abstracts should be up to 500 words.
 While we particularly encourage papers reporting research findings, we also welcome abstracts related to sociological theory, social policy, ‘work in progress’ or those testing out new and exciting ideas.
 Further guidance can be found HERE.
 For ‘On the Front Line’ papers, please indicate that this is the format of the paper, and if the worker would like to apply to receive BSA support to attend the presentation.[i]

-Special Sessions: Abstracts of up to 500 words.
+Special Events: Abstracts of up to 500 words.
 These may offer theoretical, empirical, methodological or policy-related contributions.
-The sessions will last for 1.5 hours and, while we anticipate that most Special Sessions will involve three speakers, with or without a discussant, more creative formats are welcome.
+The sessions will last for 1.5 hours and, while we anticipate that most Special Events will involve three speakers, with or without a discussant, more creative formats are welcome.
 Find out more>

-Initial expressions of interest or for further guidance please contact the Special Sessions Chair, Dr Clare Butler.
+Initial expressions of interest or for further guidance please contact the Special Events Chair, Dr Clare Butler.